Phadaeng Nang Ai: Synopsis

 In their next life, they are reborn as princess Nang Ai and prince Pungkee.
 When the princess Nang Ai became a teenager she became the most graceful and beautiful girl in the city.
 The Khmer king sends a message to other cities for the Boon Bung Fai competition to be held at Aekchateeta city.
 The purpose of this competition was to offer a sacrifice to king Tan in the sky begging for rain.
-It was also a competition to find out the greatest Boon Bung Fai, who would have Nang Ai as his wife.
+It was also a competition to find out the greatest Boon Bung Fai, who would have Nang Ai ajs his wife.

 The king decides that the 15th day of the 6th waxing moon was to be the Boon Bung Fai day.
 Every other city sent Boon Bung Fai to compete in this festival.
 It was the biggest Boonbungfai festival ever held.
 Prince Padang did not get the invitation, but still came to compete and the Khmer king welcomed him.
 Pungkee, prince of the underwater city also heard about this festival and wanted to visit the human city to see princess Nang Ai but his father was opposed to him going.
 Prince Pungkee secretly impersonated the albino squirrel in Esan called “Karokdaon” and his followers also impersonated animals and went on a journey to see the beautiful princess.
 The Boonbungfai festival was fun and everybody wanted to know who would win the festival and win the princess for their wife.
 Many participated in the drum contest in Esan called “Seng Klong”.
 The result of this competition was the Boonbungfai of the king Thom.
 The Boonbungfai of the prince Phadaeng wasn't pleasing to the sky king, but the Boonbungfai of SaengHaen, the king SaengHaen city was the most pleasing to the sky king Tan and he won the competition.